twgenaux/twgenaux.github.io/index.md

 ## [Parsing ASTM E1394 Messages](https://twgenaux.github.io/ASTME1394MessagParsing/ASTME1394MessagParsing)

-This project demonstrates generically reading and creating ASTM  E1394 messages.
+This project demonstrates generically parsing ASTM  E1394 (a.k.a LIS2) messages.
+It is a prototype demonstrating a method to parse any ASTM  E1394 (ASTM) message and return key/value pairs containing all the information in the message.
+These key/value pairs can be used to recreate an equivalent ASTM message.

-In 2015, I started working with vendors and customers to help them interface with my company's new instrument, which used the ASTM E1394 (ASTM) message format.
-I started to wonder how LIS and middleware vendors were able to adapt to connect with so many instruments, as each instrument manufacturer developed its own message format based on the ASTM E1394 standard.
+In 2015, I started working with vendors and customers to help them interface with my company's new family of instruments, which used the ASTM E1394 message format.
+I began to wonder how LIS and middleware vendors could adapt and connect with so many instruments, as each instrument manufacturer developed its message format based on the ASTM E1394 standard.

 I had already seen some code that reads and writes ASTM messages on the web and proprietary.
 I always thought that they were error-prone and overly complex.
-I started wondering how reading, writing, and processing ASTM messaging could be generalized to adapt to all the variations I've seen.
+I wondered how reading, writing, and processing ASTM messaging could be generalized to adapt to all the variations I've seen.
 I also wanted to make it less error-prone.

 I played around mentally with different ideas for a while until I realized that an ASTM record is, in essence, a recursive data structure with one recursion per separator.
 ASTM records have three separators: field, Repeat-Field, and Components.
-Because they have only three delimiters, they are limited to only three levels of recursion.
+Because they only have three delimiters, they are limited to only three levels of recursion.

+I played around mentally with different ideas for a while until I realized ...
 [Continue reading...](https://twgenaux.github.io/ASTME1394MessagParsing/ASTME1394MessagParsing)